PowershellFrameworkCollective/PowershellFrameworkCollective.github.io/documentation/documents/psframework/tab-completion/basics.md

 ### Module Design Advice

 When implementing this in your module, there are three main ways to distribute your code.
-No matter which you choose in the end, you should pick one modell and stick with it for your entire project.
+No matter which you choose in the end, you should pick one mode and stick with it for your entire project.

 > Function Driven